-Early results: no party secures majority in Moldova ballot
+Early results: No party secures majority in Moldova ballot

-CHISINAU, Moldova — Early results from Sunday’s parliamentary elections in Moldova showed no party secured a majority, a result that could leave the former Soviet republic in limbo between pro-Western and pro-Russia forces.
+CHISINAU, Moldova — Near-final results from Sunday’s parliamentary elections in Moldova showed no party secured a majority, a result that could leave the former Soviet republic in limbo between pro-Western and pro-Russia forces.

-With one-fourth of the votes counted, the broadly pro-Russia opposition Socialists had 30.1 percent, while the incumbent Democratic Party had 29.2 percent.
-The pro-European group ACUM was in third with about 20.9 percent.
+With 97 percent of the votes counted early Monday, the broadly pro-Russia opposition Socialists had 31.5 percent, while the pro-European group ACUM had 25.9 percent.
+The incumbent Democratic Party was trailing in third place with 24.1 percent.

 President Igor Dodon forecast another election in the coming months.
 “We have a major risk of early elections,” he said after casting his ballot.